When the Son of Man comes, will He find faith on earth? (Luke 18:8)

 At the house, they ran into a problem.
 The place was packed out.
 People were stuffed into the doorways and hanging out the windows.
 No one made any move toward opening a way into the house for them.

 The four, still bearing their burden of love, walked around the side of the house and up the outside stairs to the roof.
 (In that part of the world, people built their homes so on hot nights, they could sleep outside for coolness and atop the house for safety.)
 They laid the man down and commenced to tearing into the roof.
-(These were not large houses and the roofs were nothing as elaborate as ours today.)
+(These were not large houses and the roofs were less complicated than ours today.)

 We can only imagine how the folks inside felt when parts of the ceiling began falling on them.
 Did they laugh when they realized what was happening?
 Someone on top must have called, “Hey, someone in there — give us a hand.”
 As they lowered the pallet into the room, men on the floor steadied the paralytic with their hands and gently laid him on the floor.

-By now, the crowd had moved back and the four friends walked in the front door.
+By now, the crowd had moved back and the four friends entered by the front door.

 Great moment, now.
 All eyes are on Jesus.
 What will He do?